ome/design/viewer_controls.md

  - trigger a modification of the enabled flag of the Save button
  - trigger a modification of the enabled flag of the Undo button
 - Note
- - global min/max are calculated at import if ``calculate stats`` is on
+ - global min/max are calculated at import if ``calculate stats`` is on.
+The default values are 0 and 1.

 **Full Range button**
 - Action